Variable Matrix-Weighted Besov Spaces: Matrix-Weighted Variable Besov Spaces

 In this subsection, we establish the $\varphi$-transform characterization of matrix-weighted variable Besov spaces.
-We first recall some basic notions and properties.
-Let $\{\varphi_j\}_{j\in\zz_+}$ be as in Definition \ref{phi pair}.
-Then there exists $\{\psi\}_{j\in\zz_+}$, satisfying the same conditions as $\{\varphi_j\}_{j\in\zz_+}$ as in Definition \ref{phi pair}, such that, for any $\xi\in\rn$,
+We first recall some basic notions on the $\varphi$-transform and its properties.
+Let $\{\varphi_j\}_{j\in\mathbb{Z}_+}$ be as in Definition \ref{phi pair}.
+Then there exists $\{\psi_j\}_{j\in\mathbb{Z}_+}$ satisfying the same conditions as in Definition \ref{phi pair} such that, for any $\xi\in\mathbb{R}^n$,